 While each state has its own requirements for becoming a parole officer, most states require these workers to have at least a bachelor's degree.
 Aspiring parole or probation officers can obtain an accredited bachelor's degree in social work, criminal justice, psychology, sociology or another relevant field.
 Useful coursework may address an array of topics in social policy and human behavior.
 Some curricula include a capstone project or field practicum.

 Government agencies typically provide parole and probation officers in-house training.
 Probation officers may need to complete a training period and pass a psychological test before they're offered a permanent position.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for correctional treatment specialists and probation officers are expected to drop by about 1% for the years 2012 to 2022 (www.bls.gov) due to government funding cutbacks.
-The BLS also reported that the median salary for probation officers and correctional treatment specialists was $48,440 in 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for correctional treatment specialists and probation officers are expected to increase by 3% from 2018-2028 (www.bls.gov) which is an average rate of growth.
+The BLS also reported that the median salary for probation officers and correctional treatment specialists was $53,020 in 2018.